AdilRashidov/flilia-documentation/CONTRIBUTING.md

 	- questions and answers stay available for public viewing so your question/answer might help someone else
 	- Stack Overflow's voting system assures that the best answers are prominently visible.
 	```
-- If you would like to chat about the question in real-time, you can reach out via our Flilia team in Microsoft Teams.
+- If you would like to chat about the question in real-time, you can reach out via our Flilia team channels in Teams.

 ## <a name="bug"></a> Found a Bug?
-If you find a bug in the source code, you can help us by [submitting an bug][azurebug] to our [project management tool][azureflilia].
+If you find a bug in the source code, you can help us by [submitting an bug][azurebug] to our [project management tool][azureflilia] or write about it via our Flilia team channels in Teams.
 Even better, you can submit a Pull Request with a fix.

 ## <a name="idea"></a> Have an idea?
 If you have an idea or new feature, feel free to discuss it with us.
-Contact a project manager or team lead for further details.
+Write about it via our Flilia team channels in Teams or contact a project manager or team lead for further details.

 Be sure that your idea coincides with the activity of the product and will be useful in the future for users of our service.